“`

 Meanwhile, in Austin, creativity knows no bounds.
 The city’s hybrid of tech brilliance and artistic flamboyance creates fertile ground for crowdfunded campaigns.
 Step into any Sixth Street café and you’ll likely overhear grandiose plans for socially-conscious apps, with lattes raised in salutations to the .

-- Personal Music Initiative: Local artists finance exclusive album production, circumventing long-established and accepted labels.
+- Personal Music Initiative: Local artists finance exclusive album production, circumventing traditional labels.

 - Tech Advantage: Software developers crowdfund tools for improved urban sustainability.